Clara Butt: Early life and career

 Butt made her professional debut on 7 December 1892 at the Royal Albert Hall in London in Sullivan's cantata The Golden Legend.
 Three days later she appeared as Orfeo in Gluck's Orfeo ed Euridice at the Lyceum Theatre.
 This was an RCM production, conducted by Charles Villiers Stanford.
-Bernard Shaw, who was then the music critic for The World, wrote that she "far surpassed the utmost expectations that could reasonably be entertained", and forecast a considerable career for her.
+George Bernard Shaw, who was then the music critic for The World, wrote that she "far surpassed the utmost expectations that could reasonably be entertained", and forecast a considerable career for her.

 Later Butt polished her skills in Berlin with the famous retired soprano Etelka Gerster.
 The French composer Camille Saint-Saëns heard her, and wanted her to study his opera Samson et Dalila, but at the time the representation of biblical subjects on the British stage was forbidden, and nothing came of it.
 When the law changed and the work was given at Covent Garden in 1909 the part of Delila was sung by Kirkby Lunn, to Butt's disappointment.
 In 1896 she took a break from singing and returned to Paris for further vocal studies, this time under Jacques Bouhy.